 The gap between someone who "kind of gets percentages" and someone who wields them effortlessly is not intelligence—it's repetition in low-stakes moments.

 The point isn't speed for its own sake.
-Even so, it's that fluent number sense frees your attention for the actual decision—Is this meal worth it?
-Which means is this loan fair?
+It's that fluent number sense frees your attention for the actual decision—Is this meal worth it?
+Is this loan fair?
 Is this trend real or noise?

 The Bottom Line

 Do this, and the world stops hiding behind "%" signs.
-You read the fine print before it's printed.
+Even so, you read the fine print before it's printed.
 You negotiate from clarity.
 You decide from evidence.
 That is the quiet advantage of owning the math everyone else outsources.